HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sharedMicroservices.md

 - Parameter: $action
    - Type: ?
    - Description: Specifies the action.
-Here it is "password", for chaning the password.
+Here it is "password", for changing the password.

 - Parameter: $newPassword
-   - Type: varchar
+   - Type: tinyint
    - Description: The new password the user wants to change to

 - Parameter: $log_uuid